Cash Flow Strangulation

 A headless Commerce Operating System for India's scaling

-enterprise D2C brands — designed from a blank canvas to a shipped MVP.
+enterprise Direct-to-Consumer (D2C) brands — designed from a blank canvas to a shipped MVP.

-Three parallel research tracks before a line of code was written: undercover competitor procurement cycles with Shopify Plus and Unicommerce, embedded field research with brands at opposite operational ceilings, and USP definition against alternatives.
+Three parallel research tracks before a line of code was written: undercover competitor procurement cycles with Shopify Plus and Unicommerce, embedded field research with brands at opposite operational ceilings, and unique selling point definition against alternatives.
 The output was the commercial strategy and the product thesis — not a deck, but a buildable product vision.

-Defined the complete structural blueprint across the entire Partner OS — catalogue architecture, supply chain logic, OMS state machines, fulfilment workflows, multi-node inventory transfers, and reverse logistics.
-Every IA decision mapped directly to the backend database states the CTO's pod would build against.
+Defined the complete structural blueprint across the entire Partner OS — catalogue architecture, supply chain logic, Order Management System (OMS) state machines, fulfilment workflows, multi-node inventory transfers, and reverse logistics.
+Every information architecture decision mapped directly to the backend database states the CTO's pod would build against.

 Designed every screen, interaction state, and edge-case resolution across all seven core systems — from the Maker-Checker pricing approval flow to the Twin Wallet payout UI.
 Produced a tokenised design system that the frontend engineer could execute with zero ambiguity.

 Defined the MVP boundaries and held the line on scope every sprint.
 Forced a phased rollout when the founding team's instinct was to ship everything at once.
-Authored PRDs, state-machine specifications, and KT documentation that served as the single source of truth for engineering, BD, and onboarding simultaneously.
+Authored PRDs, state-machine specifications, and Knowledge Transfer (KT) documentation that served as the single source of truth for engineering, business development, and onboarding simultaneously.

 Three parallel research tracks run before a single line of code was written.